JayaSurya10/Bike_Shop/README.md

 # Bike_Shop
-**Create Data Engineering End to End Project using Microsoft Azure**
+**I created an end-to-end data engineering project using Microsoft Azure.**

 Hello everyone today I gone be creating end to end data engineering project using azure.
 This project is all about moving data from on-premises sql server to cloud.